top of page

 Try our monthly quiz.
 Fifteen questions to challenge those little grey cells.

-This is the time of Fetes and Flower Shows, so in the quiz this month we give you fifteen jazz-related questions related to flowers.
-How many can you answer??
+In the quiz this month we give you 15 questions about 'King' Oliver.
+How many can you answer?

-Give yourself one extra point if you are able to identify the title of the song that has these lyrics:
+Give yourself one extra point if you are able to identify the title of the song that contains the words

 Don't forget to check your score.
 A link to the answers is at the bottom of this page.